xinjiewang1998/simple-social-media/Group Assignment/MeetingMinutesWeek9.md

 - show what we have done.
 - part 1: data structure
  1) There is something wrong about the B+Tree we use to store our data.
+ 2) finish the search by tag, search by user name need to be solved.

 - part 2: streams
  1) we do not finish the streams part."every x seconds, a new item is read from a file"